Deploy via Microsoft Defender Endpoint

 * Administrator access to the **Microsoft Defender portal**

-* **Microsoft Defender for Endpoint license**
+* **Microsoft Defender for Endpoint Plan 2** license (Live Response is a Plan 2-only capability)

 * Devices onboarded to **Microsoft Defender for Endpoint**